-The first step of the process is taking impressions of the teeth.
-This is done once braces have come off and your teeth are now in their proper positions.
-Most standard retainers are handmade, which explains why replacing them can be costly, as each retainer is also custom-fitted to a patient’s mouth.
-Most impressions are performed with a compound, which is poured into a tray.
-The tray is inserted into the mouth and your teeth are set into the tray.
+The first step in creating a retainer is taking impressions of the teeth.
+This can be done once your braces are off your teeth and every tooth is in its proper position.
+Most impressions are created with a compound.
+The compound is poured into a tray, inserted into the mouth and the teeth are set into the tray.
 It normally takes about a minute for the impressions to set.
 Once removed, a model can be constructed for your retainer.

 - Labial bow

 For a Hawley retainer, the model made from the impressions is fitted with wire.
 A technician bends wires around the model and secures them with acrylic.
 Then, the acrylic is built around the wire and allowed to harden.
 The acrylic compound comes in a variety of colors.
 When you pick out your retainer, you can choose a unique color and design that is an expression of your style.